 Margherita Soldati

-Margherita SoldatiConcept developer
+Margherita SoldatiConcept Developer

 Margherita Soldati is a concept developer at Waag, where she mentors artists involved in both European and National projects.
 Her interest focuses on the intersection of art and science, with a strong emphasis on research grounded in material and sensory practices.
 Previously, she worked at the Textile Lab, translating concepts into tangible works through material research and contributing to projects such as Reflow, Open Next, Better Factory, VOJEXT, and Fabricademy.
 Her self-growing crystal gown, produced at the Textile Lab, was exhibited at De Bijenkorf in Amsterdam as part of the In de Maak exhibition.